-In contrast to other mistletoe products, the standardised manufacture of abnobaVISCUM is performed by using a patented pressing procedure.
-Using this manufacturing process to produce the pressed juice ensures that the entire range of plant ingredients is transferred to the extract.
+In contrast to other mistletoe products, the standardised manufacture of abnobaVISCUM is performed by using a patented pressing procedure (EP 0 288 603 A1).
+Using this manufacturing process to produce the pressed juice ensures that a high yield of mistletoe lectins and viscotoxings and the entire range of plant ingredients is transferred to the extract.
 The plant extract contains 75% of the plant material used.
-With the help of a buffer solution, the various concentrations of abnobaVISCUM are then produced.
+With a buffer solution, the various concentrations of abnobaVISCUM are then produced.

 Plant material from both a summer and a winter harvest is used.
-These two raw materials are processed separately to pressed juice and are subsequently mixed in another patented procedure.
+These two raw materials are processed separately to pressed juice and are subsequently mixed in another patented procedure (EP 0 310 984 B1).
 This mixture is produced because investigations have shown that various pharmacologically active substances are present in the plant to different extents, depending on the season.
-For example, particularly large quantities of polysaccharides are found in the white mistletoe berries, which are only harvested with the winter harvest.
+For example, particularly large quantities of polysaccharides are found in the white mistletoe berries, which are only harvested in winter.

 The particular form of extracting abnobaVISCUM affects the formation of liposomes in abnobaVISCUM.
 Liposomes are cell-like structures in or to which one can include or attach active substances.
 Liposomes can thus enable targeted transport of the active substances to the “site of action”, i.e. the tumour.
 The medical term for this process is “drug targeting”.

-The picture below shows you what liposomes look like.
+The picture below shows you how liposomes with a size of approx. 100 nanometers look like.

 Detail of an electron microscopic image of liposomes in abnobaVISCUM.

-Liposomes and those contained in abnobaVISCUM are among the subjects of our current research, which characterises the liposomes and investigates thier impact on the efficacy and tolerability of the medicinal product.
+Liposomes contained in abnobaVISCUM are among the subjects of our current research, which characterises the liposomes and investigates their impact on the efficacy and tolerability of the medicinal product.
+Moreover, new applications for high accumulation and release of mistletoe compounds in the tumour tissue are prepared.
+New liposome production technologies have been established and international patents are currently filed (PCT/EP2019/0132 and PCT/EP2019/0133).
+Innovative liposomal formulations of mistletoe will soon be investigated pre-clinically.

 Pharmaceutical research is generously recognised by public funding, for example: